 OFFSET itself has five arguments, which specify the range of cells to return.
 Let's explain each.

-“Reference” is where you want to start looking for the range.
-In our example it’s cell F68, which is the current bar’s true range.
+The first argument, "reference", is where you want to start looking for the range.
+In our example it is cell F68, which is the current bar's true range.

 You can test the formula by setting a small ATR period like 2 or 3 and checking that it returns arithmetic average of the cells you expect.
 The result for GLD daily data at 31 August 2017 with ATR period 21 is 1.111905.
 This is the Average True Range of GLD in the 21 trading days ending 31 August.